What Is White-Label SEO?

 Prefer email?
 Get free, plain-English SEO tips in your inbox:

 If you're a freelancer or small agency, you've probably hit the wall: a client wants SEO, you know how to deliver it, but building the reports, running the audits and tracking everything for every client eats your week.
-White-label SEO is the usual answer — but the term gets used for two quite different things, and mixing them up leads to the wrong purchase.
+White-label SEO is the usual answer, but the term gets used for two quite different things, and mixing them up leads to the wrong purchase.
 Here's the straight version.

 The plain definition

 White-label SEO means delivering SEO under your brand, powered by someone else's engine.
 Your client sees your logo, your name, your report.
-Behind the scenes, another company's software — or another company's team — does part of the heavy lifting.
+Behind the scenes, another company's software, or another company's team, does part of the heavy lifting.
 The "white label" bit just means the product arrives blank, ready for you to put your name on it.

-It exists because clients want to hire you, a trusted person or agency — not a stack of tools they've never heard of.
+It exists because clients want to hire you, a trusted person or agency, not a stack of tools they've never heard of.
 White-label lets a one-person shop look and operate like a full agency.

 The two models (this is the part people conflate)

-1. White-label SEO services — you outsource the work
+1. White-label SEO services.
+You outsource the work

 Here you resell another company's actual labour.
 A behind-the-scenes provider does the audits, on-page work, content or link building; you handle the client relationship and add your margin.
 You're essentially a reseller.